MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-samples-managed-disks.md

 # Use Azure Managed Disks with the Azure libraries (SDK) for Python

-Azure Managed Disks provide a simplified disk management, enhanced scalability, better security, and better scaling without having to work directly with storage accounts.
+Azure Managed Disks are high-performance, durable block storage designed to be used with Azure Virtual Machines and Azure VMware Solution.
+Azure Managed Disks provide simplified disk management, enhanced scalability, improved security, and better scaling without having to work directly with storage accounts.

-You use the [`azure-mgmt-compute`](/python/api/overview/azure/virtualmachines) library to administer Managed Disks.
-(For an example of provisioning a virtual machine with the `azure-mgmt-compute` library, see [Example - Create a virtual machine](azure-sdk-example-virtual-machines.md).)
+You use the [`azure-mgmt-compute`](/python/api/overview/azure/virtualmachines) library to administer Managed Disks for an existing virtual machine.
+For an example of how to provision a virtual machine with the `azure-mgmt-compute` library, see [Example - Create a virtual machine](azure-sdk-example-virtual-machines.md).

 ## Standalone Managed Disks